 Running a roadside assistance business brings with it a lot of risks.
 Well, the main part of roadside assistance is being able to get to the people who need help, right?
 And that means that you need a truck.
 That’s why it’s important to make sure you have the right coverage – including coverage for your own liability and your tow truck or roadside assistance vehicle.

 Let’s say that you head out to help someone change their tire.
 You find the driver, who’s pretty glad to see you, and you change the tire.
-But you accidentally make a mistake while you’re changing the tire and it’s not secured properly, which you don’t realize at the time.
 You send the driver on their way, but they only get a mile down the road before the tire pops off their car and causes them to have an accident.
 This is why garage liability insurance is important (even if you don’t have a physical garage location.)

 3. Towing disabled cars.